LGBTQ rights in Iran: LGBT rights movement

 Boat 15 Iran, 2017 Amsterdam Gay Pride.

 In 1972, scholar Saviz Shafaie gave a public lecture on homosexuality at Pahlavi University and in 1976 would research sexual orientation and gender issues at Syracuse University.
-In the 1990s, he joined the first human rights group for LGBT Iranians, HOMAN, and continued his work until he died of cancer in 2000.
+In the 1990s, he joined the first human rights group for LGBTQ Iranians, HOMAN, and continued his work until he died of cancer in 2000.

-In 2001, an online Iranian LGBT rights organization called "Rainbow" was founded by Arsham Parsi, a well-known Iranian gay activist, followed by a clandestine organization named the "Persian Gay and Lesbian Organization".
+In 2001, an online Iranian LGBTQ rights organization called "Rainbow" was founded by Arsham Parsi, a well-known Iranian gay activist, followed by a clandestine organization named the "Persian Gay and Lesbian Organization".
 As of 2008, this group has been renamed as the "Iranian Railroad for Queer Refugees" (IRQR).
-While the founder of this group had to flee Iran and continue his work as an exile, there is an underground LGBT rights movement in Iran.
+While the founder of this group had to flee Iran and continue his work as an exile, there is an underground LGBTQ rights movement in Iran.

 Ali Mafi, an openly gay Iranian-born comedian started his career in 2016.
 In all his shows, Mafi mentions his status as an Iranian citizen and his commitment to being proud of who he is regardless.
 Mafi currently resides in San Francisco, California, which hosts a prominent gay community.

-In 2007, the Canadian CBC TV produced a documentary that interviewed several LGBT Iranians who talked about their struggles.
+In 2007, the Canadian CBC TV produced a documentary that interviewed several LGBTQ Iranians who talked about their struggles.

-During protests against the outcome of the Iranian election in July 2009, it was reported that several openly gay Iranians joined crowds of protesters in the United Kingdom and were welcomed with mostly positive attitudes towards LGBT rights.
+During protests against the outcome of the Iranian election in July 2009, it was reported that several openly gay Iranians joined crowds of protesters in the United Kingdom and were welcomed with mostly positive attitudes towards LGBTQ rights.

-In 2010, a group of LGBT activists inside Iran declared a day to be Iran Pride Day.
+In 2010, a group of LGBTQ activists inside Iran declared a day to be Iran Pride Day.
 The day is on the fourth Friday of July and is and celebrated annually in secret.

 As of 2012, OutRight Action International develops an online resource for LGBTIQ Iranians in Persian.

 JoopeA organized the Iran in Amsterdam Pride as the Iran Boat (Iraanse Boot) in the Amsterdam Gay Pride festival in 2017 and 2018.
 The Iran Boat won the Best of Pride Amsterdam 2018 (Publieksprijs) award.

 The 2015 graphic novel Yousef and Farhad, published by OutRight Action International in English and Persian, explores the relationship between two young Iranian men.
 The story, produced in collaboration with Khalil Bandib, an American-Algerian political cartoonist, and Amir Soltani, a well-known Iranian-American author who is also the creator of the best-selling graphic novel "Behesht-e Zahra," highlights the struggles for acceptance and aims to foster understanding among families.